Handling of Deviations SOP

 Scope:

-This Standard Operating Procedure shall be applicable to all the departments responsible for carrying out activities related to the manufacture of the product, in the formulation plant of (Pharmaceutical Company Name).
+This Standard Operating Procedure shall apply to all the departments responsible for carrying out activities related to the manufacture of the product, in the formulation plant of (Pharmaceutical Company Name).

 Responsibility